 In machine learning, a feature is a distinguishing trait or attribute of data that your system observes.

-You add features to a language model, to provide hints about how to recognize input that you want to label or classify.
+Add features to a language model to provide hints about how to recognize input that you want to label or classify.
 Features help LUIS recognize both intents and entities, but features are not intents or entities themselves.
-Instead, features might provide examples of related terms, or a pattern to recognize in related terms.
+Instead, features might provide examples of related terms.

 How to use phrase lists

 In the Human Resource app's simple entity tutorial, the app uses a Job phrase list of job types such as programmer, roofer, and secretary.
 If you label one of these values as a machine-learned entity, LUIS learns to recognize the others.

 A phrase list may be interchangeable or non-interchangeable.
 An interchangeable phrase list is for values that are synonyms, and a non-interchangeable phrase list is intended as an app's specific vocabulary list.
 As you grow the app vocabulary phrase list, you may find some terms have many forms (synonyms).
 Break these out into another phrase list that is interchangeable.